andrewmcaleavey/ReliableTrendIndex/README.md

 I repeat, however, that *this package should be used with caution*.
-The idea of “reliable” change is questionably justified and has a strong tendency to confuse or mislead users.
+The idea of “reliable” change is questionably justified and has a strong tendency to confuse or mislead.
 Plus, I may have made mistakes, so it is provided as-is.

 Bugs and issues can be reported at [the GitHub repo](https://github.com/andrewmcaleavey/ReliableTrendIndex).
 If anyone would like to contribute, please be in touch!

+## Definition

+The RTI is defined as b / Se, where b is the slope estimate from an OLS regression of all available data points and Se is the appropriate standard error for that slope, estimated from external data.
+This package uses three different definitions of this, depending on how many observations are included.

+- For 2 observations, the RTI is the same as the RCI (treats both observations and the difference score as fixed).
+- For 3 observations, the RTI treats the intercept as fixed but estimates a slope using the other observations.
+- For 4 or more observations, the RTI estimates both a slope and intercept.

 ## Example